← Back to ResourcesPet Care Calgary

 Does pet insurance cover spay/neuter?

-Standard pet insurance plans do not cover spay/neuter as it is considered elective/preventive.
-Some comprehensive wellness plans include it, but the add-on cost usually exceeds the savings.
+Standard pet insurance plans do not cover spay/neuter as it's considered elective/preventive.
+Some comprehensive wellness add-ons include it, but the add-on cost usually exceeds the savings on a single procedure.

 Skip the Surgery Bill — Adopt